A physics-based model of swarming jellyfish: Discussion and results

 \subsubsection{Interplay of directed search and counter-current swimming}

 Next, we also allow for an orientation into the direction of the prey.
 We find that this additional orientation ($\delta_F$) leads to complex decision making in our jellyfish model based on an interplay of directed prey search and counter-current swimming.
-We start our analysis by limiting the parameter set $[\varepsilon_{F,0}, f_{\cal C}, f_F, f_{\mathbf{U}},f_{F2}]$ to symmetric switching from turbulence avoidance to prey searching ($f_F=f_{\cal C}$).
-And, we fix $f_{F2}=100$, which means that even after prolonged periods of preying, resulting in high activity ${\cal A}$, the jellyfish do not lose appetite.
-This leaves us with $\varepsilon_{F,0}$, $f_F$ and $f_{\mathbf{U}}$.
+We start our analysis by limiting the set {of prey angular-coupling constant and response parameters} $[\varepsilon_{F,0}, f_{\cal C}, f_{F}, f_{\mathbf{U}},f_{g}]$ to symmetric switching from turbulence avoidance to prey searching ($f_{F}=f_{\cal C}$).
+And, we fix {the ignorance parameter} $f_{g}=100$, which means that even after prolonged periods of preying, resulting in high activity ${\cal A}$, the jellyfish {remain ''greedy'' for food}.
+This leaves us with $\varepsilon_{F,0}$, $f_{F}$ and $f_{\mathbf{U}}$.

-The ability of the swarm to cross the flow barrier is found to depend mainly on $\varepsilon_{F,0}$ and $f_{\mathbf{U}}$ but is largely independent of $f_F$ (see Fig.~\ref{fig: jelly tracer spread fraction}).
-In particular, we see that for $f_{\mathbf{U}}=0.05$ ($86\%$ weakening of counter current coupling at $F_j=0.3$) more jellyfish travel to the left gyre (Fig.~\ref{fig: jelly tracer spread fraction} panel (a)) than for $f_{\mathbf{U}}=0.01$ ($97\%$ weakening of counter current coupling at $F_j=0.3$).
+The ability of the swarm to cross the flow barrier is found to depend mainly on {the angular coupling constant} $\varepsilon_{F,0}$ and {velocity decoupling parameter} $f_{\mathbf{U}}$. {On the contrary, crossing performance }is largely independent of $f_F$ (see Fig.~\ref{fig: jelly tracer spread fraction}).
+In particular, we see that for $f_{\mathbf{U}}=0.05 F_0$ ($86\%$ weakening of counter current coupling at $F_j=0.3 F_0$) more jellyfish travel to the left gyre (Fig.~\ref{fig: jelly tracer spread fraction} panel (a)) than for $f_{\mathbf{U}}=0.01 F_0$ ($97\%$ weakening of counter current coupling at $F_j=0.3 F_0$).
 Interestingly, this difference occurs due to the emergence of secondary clusters in the right part of the tank (see for instance panels (b,c,f) in Fig.~\ref{fig: jelly tracer two clusters}).
 These clusters emerge due to a long-time equilibrium of orientations against the flow ($\delta_{\mathbf{U}}$) and towards prey ($\delta_F$).
 The upper cluster is less stable than the lower one because jellyfish in the upper right part of the flow are the last ones to become activated.
 As a consequence, they remain too slow for the flow in that region and experience a slow downstream transport.
 Ultimately, they come close to the upper central region of the tank where they feel the prey and cross the barrier.

 On the contrary, agents of the lower cluster experience a more diffuse flow and thus, are able to counteract advection.
 Ultimately they are able to approach the flow barrier where an increase in activity sparks a shift in the coupling parameters such that they cross over as well.
 However, those jellyfish also experience a small leakage of prey from left to right domain, which is transported by the lower boundary current in which they swim.
 This, on the one hand causes stronger bell strokes.
 On the other hand, the jellyfish start to orient partly towards the ambient prey.
 But, since the prey gradient and the direction of the nutritious flow are mostly not aligned, many jellyfish get dragged away.
 Some of them find a new equilibrium position further away from the flow barrier while others get transported with the current to the upper part of the barrier where they cross.
 Overall, some of the jellyfish remain inside the nutritious current, mainly on the lower right side of the tank.